Auto Insurance Claim Advice

 Page 2 of the police report looks like this:

 The first section lists all passengers and witnesses.
-If you passenger is not listed here, then the insurance company will be asking why this person is not on the police report.
+If your passenger is not listed here, then the insurance company will be asking why this person is not on the police report.

-Consequently, if a witness is not listed, then the insurance company can dismiss their statement all together as “they were not at the accident scene,” therefore, they are not witnesses.
+Consequently, if a witness is not listed, then the insurance company can dismiss their statement altogether as “they were not at the accident scene”.
+Therefore, they are not witnesses.

 The narrative of the police reads:

-The police makes statements who hit who, but the details of the accident are all missing.
+The police make statements on who hit who, but the details of the accident are all missing.
 There is no indication of alcohol, drugs, or medications.
-However, we know that the contributory circumstances unit one had alcohol charges.
+However, we know that the contributory circumstances unit one had were alcohol charges.

 Bodily Injury eBook